Majesty's Prince: Stud record

 Retired to stud duty, Majesty's Prince met with limited success.
 Among his racing offspring, he notably sired 1993 Bowling Green Handicap winner Dr. Kiernan.

 Majesty's Prince was euthanized at age 30 due to the infirmities of old age.

 Pedigree

+Majesty's Prince is inbred 5D x 4D to the stallion Nearco, meaning that he appears fifth generation (via Nasrullah) and fourth generation on the dam side of his pedigree.